zvikuhr1-coder/Neuronal-Behavioral-Analysis/README.md

 # Neuronal-Behavioral-Analysis

-A comprehensive MATLAB pipeline for integrating multi-region calcium imaging with behavioral tracking to decode neural representations of memory and decision-making in freely moving mice.
+A comprehensive MATLAB pipeline for integrating multi-region calcium imaging with behavioral tracking to decode neural representations of memory and Novelty in freely moving mice.

 ---